This topic describes actions you can perform with metrics queries and visualization. See the following topics for additional information:

 By default, the chart area displays all of the individual time series that match your queries.
 Click the Legend tab in the lower area of the page to see a list of all the time series.

-Click the visibility icons to show or hide individual time series.
+Click the visibility icon for a row to show or hide an individual time series in the visualization.

 Specify the chart type

 Open the Settings tab to specify the appearance of the charts in the visualization area.
 These settings apply to all time series in the current visualization.

 - Line chart (default).
 Displays the data in line charts.
 You can select the line width (1px default).